davatorium/rofi/doc/rofi-manpage.markdown

 ## Colors

 Rofi has an experimental mode for a 'nicer' transparency.
 The idea is that you can make the background of the window transparent but the text not.
-This way, in contract to the `-opacity` option, the text is still fully visible and readable.
+This way, in contrast to the `-opacity` option, the text is still fully visible and readable.
 To use this there are 2 requirements: 1.
 Your Xserver supports TrueColor, 2.
 You are running a composite manager.
 If this is satisfied you can use the following format for colors: